 The villa is surrounded by 1600 square metres of lush, well-maintained tropical gardens.
 The perimeters are fringed with attractive floral margins and, in places, by fruit-bearing tropical trees such as avocado, bananas, chillies, patole, paw paw, red coconuts, citronelle and lime – all of which of course, make their way to the dining table.

-In terms of parking, there’s space in the drive for up to four cars.
+In terms of parking at Sea Monkey, there’s space in the drive for up to four cars.

 The spacious and well-equipped indoor kitchen, and an in-house chef to whip up anything you should fancy, ensures that all your culinary requirements are catered for in style.